-Since they’re a main feature of your dining room, it’s natural you want your chairs to look good – and you don’t want to compromise on style so you have a resilient chair that will outlast the kids.
-Here’s news: it is possible to have both.
-You just need to have the right kid-friendly fabric.
+Since they’re a main feature of your dining room, it’s natural you want your chairs to look good – you don’t want to compromise on the style, just to ensure your dining chairs will outlast the kids activities.
+Here’s some good news: it is possible to have both.
+You just need to find the perfect kid-friendly fabric or textures.

-So what child-proof features are a dining chair fabric must-have?
+So what child-proof features does a dining chair fabric need?
 And which natural and synthetic fabrics have these qualities?

 On the scale of kid-proof to total disaster, silk sits at the lower end.
 It may look beautiful, but natural silk is to be avoided if you want long-lasting dining chair fabric.